Ab initio informed 20Ne(p, p$\alpha$)16O reaction elucidates the emergence of alpha clustering from chiral potentials: Theoretical Framework

-where the cluster system is defined for a channel $\nu$, which is given by the spin and parity of each of the clusters $\nu = \{ \mathfrak{a}, \mathfrak{a}', I^{\pi'}, \mathfrak{a}'', I''^{\pi''}\}$ (the labels $\mathfrak{a}$, $\mathfrak{a}'$ and $\mathfrak{a}''$ denote all other quantum numbers needed to fully characterize their respective states), and a partial wave $\ell$, or the orbital angular momentum of the relative motion of the clusters, and has a good total angular momentum and parity, $J^{\pi}$, given by the coupling of the total angular momentum $I$ of the clusters to $\ell$. $R_{n_r \ell}(r)$ are the HO radial functions, with $n_r$ denoting the radial HO quantum number (we note that for overlaps calculated in the SA-NCSM, $R_{n_r \ell}$ are defined as positive at infinity).
+given for distance $r$ between the center-of-mass (c.m.) of the clusters.
+In Eq.~\eqref{eq:SAwithOverlap}, the cluster system is defined for a channel $\nu$, which is given by the spin and parity of each of the clusters $\nu = \{ \mathfrak{a}; \mathfrak{a}', I'^{\pi'}, \mathfrak{a}'', I''^{\pi''}\}$ (the labels $\mathfrak{a}$, $\mathfrak{a}'$ and $\mathfrak{a}''$ denote all other quantum numbers needed to fully characterize their respective states), and a partial wave $\ell$, or the orbital angular momentum of the relative motion of the clusters, and has a good total angular momentum and parity, $J^{\pi}$, given by the coupling of the total angular momentum $I$ of the clusters to $\ell$.